waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Main Quest: The Ghost of Lavender Town
 - **Objective:** Investigate the strange occurrences in POKéMON TOWER.
 - **Status:** In Progress.
 Investigation of the tower is complete.
-Next step is to leave the tower.
+Next step is to speak with Mr. Fuji.
 - **Key Finding:** The SILPH SCOPE is required to unmask the GHOSTs.
 I possess this item.
 - **Clue:** A Little Girl in the Pokémon Center mentioned that CUBONE's mother was killed by TEAM ROCKET.